 |UH2/UH3||A UH2 mechanism is used for the first phase, which can be transitioned to a UH3 upon successful completion of transition criteria established at initial award and following NINDS administrative review.
 In some instances, specific program initiatives may establish eligibility criteria under which applications could be accepted from applicants demonstrating progress equivalent to that expected under UH2.|

 |U54||A Specialized Center Cooperative Agreement will support any part of the full range of research and development activities that comprise a multidisciplinary attack on a specific disease entity or biomedical problem area.
 The center includes substantial involvement of NINDS staff, and may serve as a regional or national resource for special research purposes.|

-For Questions about Cooperative AgreementsContact the "Scientific Contact" listed at the bottom of the Funding Opportunity Announcement ("Section VII.
+For Questions about Cooperative AgreementsContact the "Scientific Contact" listed at the bottom of the Notice of Funding Opportunity ("Section VII.
 Agency Contacts") you are considering.